 The Challenges in Establishing Open Innovation Initiatives in China

-Despite the inconveniences due to China’s cyber security and data sharing related laws, along with concerns about a market being less welcoming to foreign companies, foreign companies operating in China nevertheless still plan to continue their businesses and increase their investments in China.
-From the AmCham China 2018 Business Climate Survey, investment in R&D rose 3%, with 32% of companies increasing investment.
-Although China has been actively encouraging foreign companies to establish R&D bases in the country, most companies still emphasize ‘development,’ and not the research part of R&D. Also noted in the survey, more companies in certain industries are upgrading their digital capabilities in order to overcome increasing market competition and rising operational costs.
-In particular, technology hardware, software and services (79%) and automotive (70%) reported the most ambitious plans for R&D increased investment.
+Despite the inconveniences due to China’s cybersecurity and data sharing related laws, along with concerns about a market being less welcoming to foreign companies, foreign companies operating in China nevertheless still plan to continue their businesses and increase their investments in China.
+From the AmCham China 2018 Business Climate Survey, investment in Research and Development in China rose 3%, with 32% of companies increasing investment.
+Although China has been actively encouraging foreign companies to establish R&D bases in the country, most companies still emphasize ‘development,’ and not the research part of Research and Development.
+Also noted in the survey, more companies in certain industries are upgrading their digital capabilities in order to overcome increasing market competition and rising operational costs.
+In particular, technology hardware, software, and services (79%) and automotive (70%) reported the most ambitious plans for Research and Development in China increased investment.

-Furthermore, companies in China are facing challenges in adjusting to rapidly-changing markets, competing with local counterparts, recruiting and retaining high-quality talent, evolving their business models and supply chains, developing effective R&D functions locally, and partnering with smaller local businesses.
+Furthermore, companies in China are facing challenges in adjusting to rapidly-changing markets, competing with local counterparts, recruiting and retaining high-quality talent, evolving their business models and supply chains, developing effective Research and Development functions locally and partnering with smaller local businesses.
 Thus, the need for more in-depth market insight and continued reforms regarding partnerships, fair treatment, and collaboration around technology for OI in China is greater than ever before.

 Daxue Consulting has robust experience with open innovation in China